Kieran’s Poem

 My seizure diary

 A seizure diary is an important tool to manage, record and keep track of seizures and epilepsy.
 It can be used to keep track of medications, side effects, seizure frequency and for help in identifying potential triggers.
-We worked together with Seizure Support Northland to develop an easy to use and in depth seizure diary.
-Please contact Maria if you would like to receive a free copy.
+We worked a number of our clients to develop an easy to use and in depth seizure diary.
+Please contact Esther if you would like to receive a free

 Read More »